| | |

 I am sure the Baofeng UV5R is not, but you need to follow up this yourself, as things might change.
 As for the other models, I believe it is highly unlikely as well, but again follow this up yourself.

-As an Amateur Licence holder, do I have certain privileges?
+As an Qualified Amateur Operator, operating under the Amateur Class Licence, do I have certain privileges?

 Final Summary